Table of contents

 When can the cookie be read?If the user is active on the original website.At any time, regardless of the website you visit.

-The phasing out of third-party cookies is a major change that is forcing websites to move to alternatives such as Server Side Tracking.
+The phase-out of third-party cookies is a major change that is forcing websites to switch to alternatives such as Server Side Tracking.

 Server Side Tracking provides an alternative method of tracking user behavior without relying on traditional third-party cookies.